reyhanfdz/wedding-be/README.md

         - EMAIL_STAFF="yourEmail@gmail.com" (dont same with EMAIL_ADMIN)
         - PHONE_STAFF="+628xxxxxx" (dont same with PHONE_ADMIN)
         - NAME_STAFF="yourName as Staff"
-    - For MAIL (Mailer / SMTP) your need SMTP credentials, how to setup using gmail?
+    - For MAIL (Mailer / SMTP) your need Mailer / SMTP credentials, how to setup using gmail?
         - go to **[here](https://myaccount.google.com/security)**
-        - 2nd Verification should be on / active (klik arrow right or option to open seeting 2nd Verification)
+        - 2nd Verification should be on or active (klik arrow right or option to open setting 2nd Verification)
         - Follow the instruction from google and make sure use active phone number for OTP
         - After it activated, and you got to the setting 2nd Verification again, go to the bottom of page there is should be Application Password section
         - Go there and Fill App name, the you will get password, copy and save (to note or anything) it for your SMTP Password